Ryang326/STAT628_Module3_Group8/README.md

 # Summary and Presentation
 This directory includes the pdf file of our executive summary and presentation slide for this Yelp Sentiment Analysis.
-* Stats628Group8PreliminaryAnalysis.pptx: the powerpoint for our Preliminary Analysis
+* Stats628Group8PreliminaryAnalysis.pptx: the powerpoint for our Preliminary Analysis.